rsnodgrass/ag2-persona/README.md

 ### Backward Compatibility

-StructuredAgent is a pure addition:
+PersonaAgent is a pure addition:
 - Extends ConversableAgent without modifying it
 - Works with all existing AG2 features
 - Can be mixed with standard agents